mkhaas/Resume-LLM-RAG/README.md

 To run the ResumeQ&A bot in a Colab environment, follow these steps:

-1. Open the provided Colab notebook ResumeLLMRAGexample.ipynb
+1. Open the provided Colab notebook `ResumeLLMRAGexample.ipynb`.
 2. Run the notebook cells sequentially.
-3. Provide your Hugging Face API key
+3. Provide your Hugging Face API key when prompted.

 ## Sample Resume